rbxb/httpfilter/README.md

 ```
 This filter file would be placed in the same directory as the supposed `index.html` file and the `home.html` file.

 When the httpfilter server recieves a request for `/index.html`, it will first look for the filter in the same directory as the requested file.
-The server will read the filter from the top—down, searching for an entry where the **selector** matches the requested file name (*also called the query*).
-If an entry's selector matches the query, the server will call the Go function that is mapped to the **operator** of that entry.
-Any additional **arguments** are passed to the Go function as a slice of strings.
+The server will read the filter from the top—down, searching for an entry where the **selector** matches the requested file name.
+If an entry's selector matches the requested file name, the server will call the Go function that is mapped to the **operator** of that entry.
+Any additional **arguments** are passed to the Go function as strings.

 ```
         entry